wp-plugins/autoptimize/readme.txt

 = Will this work with for my blog? =

 Yes, most of the time, but there will always be exceptions.
 Although Autoptimize goes through great lengths to work with as many themes and plugins possible, there undoubtably are circumstances in which Autoptimize will not work to the full extent (full HTML, JS and CSS optimization).
 See "Troubleshooting" below for info on how to proceed if you encounter issues.

+= Does Autoptimize work with BuddyPress? =

+Based on feedback received from BuddyPress users, CSS and JS-Autoptimization do not seem to work correctly, leaving you with only HTML optimizations.
+I will look into this in the future and am happy to take hints or code-improvements the help with BuddyPress compatibility in the mean time.

 = Compatibility with WP SlimSat =